The Everyday Leader's Journal

 As human beings, we often decide too soon whether feedback is right or wrong.
 We’re incredibly skilled at what’s called “wrong spotting.”
 When feedback comes our way, we instinctively scrutinize it, seeking flaws—who gave it to us, why they’re giving it, where they delivered it, or even at an inopportune time like a family gathering.

-There are three types of triggered reactions that people commonly experience when receiving feedback.
-Understanding these can improve your ability to process and benefit from feedback more effectively:
+Research by leadership experts Douglas Stone and Sheila Heen identifies three common triggered reactions that people experience when receiving feedback.
+Understanding these can dramatically improve your ability to process and benefit from feedback effectively:

 Feedback often occurs within the context of workplace relationships.
 Sometimes our reactions are more about who is delivering the feedback than the actual content.
 For instance, receiving feedback from a new employee might raise defensiveness due to perceived inexperience.